Prologue: The Fall Of The Eagles

 He shook his hand and crouched down to hug me.

-"I'll do my best to get them out of there but your safety is what's important right now," he replied.
+"I'll do my best to get her out of there but your safety is what's important right now," he replied.

 He led me to a small shack in the middle of the woods and handed me a bag.